ericdchao/Susurrus/README.md

      resources
         images
-          contains all images for the game
+          Contains all images for the game
         sounds
-          empty folder for sounds
+          Empty folder for sounds
     Ball.class
       Ball Object
     Canvas.class